Dr. John Babcock House

-Dr. John Babcock House is a historic home located at Selkirk in Albany County, New York.
+Dr. John Babcock House is a historic home located at Becker's Corners, Selkirk in Albany County, New York.

 Description and history

 It was built in 1851 and consists of a three-by-three-bay, two-story red brick main block with a one-story summer kitchen addition.
 It represents a transitional Greek Revival/Italianate style.
 The main block has a hipped roof and sits on a limestone ashlar foundation.
+It has a modern for the time cistern, water collection tank, in the basement along with a fireplace which served as the winter kitchen.
+Behind the house is a barn dated 1840 used for livestock, horses and carriages.
+Dr. Babcock married Hester Vanderzee whose parents owed the abutting farm.

 It was listed on the National Register of Historic Places on December 10, 2003.

+In May 2023 the house was sold to its third family to own it since it was built.